Nerwyn/material-rounded-theme/README.md

 ### Material Symbols

-Check out [Material Symbols](https://github.com/beecho01/material-symbols) to use updated material icons, as shown in the screenshots!
+Check out [Material Symbols](https://github.com/beecho01/material-symbols) to use updated material icons as shown in the screenshots!

 ### Graphite Theme

-This theme was initially modified from the [Graphite theme](https://github.com/TilmanGriesel/graphite), as it was my favorite Home Assistant theme on HACS before I created this one.
+This theme was initially modified from [Graphite theme](https://github.com/TilmanGriesel/graphite), as it was my favorite Home Assistant theme on HACS before I created this one.
 Therefore, it may contain some legacy variables from it.

 ## Developing, Modifying, and Building The Theme

 Due to the multiple versions and complexity of this theme, I have split it into multiple CSS and yaml files and created a Python git pre-commit build pipeline to compile all of the files into a single Home Assistant theme file.
 You can either run this build pipeline by making a git commit (not to the main repo of course) running the file `build.sh`, or running the `pre-commit.py` Python file.

-Four versions of a theme are created per base theme - with card mod, without card mod, transparent cards with card mod, and transparent cards without card mod.
+Twelve versions of a theme are created per base theme - with card mod, without card mod, transparent cards with card mod, transparent cards without card mod, and a separate light and dark version of each.
 The no card mod versions of theme have the `card-mod-theme` fields removed and will have no design upgrades or custom colors.
 The transparent card versions of the theme use the same color for the background and cards, making them appear transparent (true transparency breaks overlays like dropdowns).
+The separate light and dark versions of the theme are if you need to explicitly set a device to use light or dark mode without the Home Assistant built in theme mode options.

 Any files under common that end in `.yaml` are treated as `card-mod-*-yaml` fields in the themes, and files ending in `.css` contain the actual card-mod CSS.
 Different overall version of the theme are included in separate folders, such as `material_rounded`.
 CSS files are copied into the card-mod yaml fields using jinja2 templates, allowing for repetitive styles that go in different shadow roots to all source from the same file.